POETSII/tinsel/doc/Architecture.md

   `MeshXLen`     |       3 | Length of X dimension
   `MeshYLen`     |       3 | Length of Y dimension

-A **globally unique thread id** -- as returned by `tinselId()` -- has the following structure from MSB to LSB.
+A **globally unique thread id**, as returned by `tinselId()`, has the following structure from MSB to LSB.

   Field                 | Width
   --------------------- | ------------
-  Board Y id            | `MeshYBits`
+  Board Y coord         | `MeshYBits`
-  Board X id            | `MeshXBits`
+  Board X coord         | `MeshXBits`
   Board-local core id   | `LogCoresPerBoard` Core-local thread id  | `LogThreadsPreCore`

-Each board-to-board communication link is implemented on top of a **10G Ethernet MAC**, which automatically detects and drops packets containing CRC errors.
+Each board-to-board communication port is implemented on top of a **10Gbps ethernet MAC**, which automatically detects and drops packets containing CRC errors.
 On top of the MAC sits our own window-based reliability layer that retransmits dropped packets.
-The use of Ethernet allows us to use mostly standard (and free) IP cores for inter-board communication.
-And since we are using the links point-to-point, almost all of the Ethernet packet fields are used for our own purposes, resulting in very little overhead on the wire.
+We refer to this combination of components as a **reliable link**.
+The use of ethernet allows us to use mostly standard (and free) IP cores for inter-board communication.
+And since we are using the links point-to-point, almost all of the ethernet header fields can be used for our own purposes, resulting in very little overhead on the wire.

 ## 5. Tinsel HostLink

-HostLink is the mechanism by which tinsel cores running on FPGA communicate with a host PC.
-Using HostLink, programs compiled on the PC can be written into the instruction memories of the tinsel cores, memory can be initialised, and program outputs can be sent to the PC for analysis.
-HostLink may also be used for debug and diagnostic purposes, such as implementing `printf` and monitoring performance counters.

-At present, HostLink uses a JTAG UART to transfer data between the PC and FPGA.
-This provides a transfer rate of about 4 MB/s.
-In future, higher bandwidth solutions will be explored.
-Therefore HostLink should be viewed as an abstraction on top of the host-to-FPGA link.
+**HostLink** is the means by which tinsel cores running on a mesh of FPGA boards communicate with a **host PC**.
+It comprises three main communication channels:

+1. An FPGA **bridge board** that connects to the host PC via PCI Express and to the FPGA mesh via a 10Gbps reliable link.
+Using this high-bandwidth channel (around 1GB/s), the host PC can efficiently send messages to any tinsel thread and vice-versa.

+2. A set of **debug links** connecting the host PC to each FPGA via separate USB UART cables.
+These low-bandwidth connections (around 4MB/s each) are virtualised to provide every hardware thread with `stdin` and `stdout` byte streams.
+They are meant primarily for debugging and can be used to implement functions such as `printf` and `scanf`.

+3. A set of **power links** connecting the host PC to each FPGA's **power management module** via separate USB UART cables.
+These connections can be used to power-on/power-off each FPGA and to monitor power consumption and temperature.

+**TODO**: getHostId()

+**TODO**: send/recv/canSend/canRecv, PCIeStream, daemon, protocol?

+**TODO**: DebugLink, get/put/canGet/canPut, protocol?

+**TODO**: PowerLink, reset

 HostLink commands can be sent from the host to the FPGA and viceversa.
 All commands sent from the host consist of 5 bytes: a 1-byte command